Matthewkarani/Breathe-Again/README.md

 Below is a pie chart to visualize the difference in the distribution of Smokers and Non-Smokers.

-## Correlation Matrix of Bio Status
+## Correlation Matrix of Bio Signals

 ![Bio-Signal Correlation matrix](Bio-status_correlation_matrix.png)